chrismurrph/default-db-format/README.md

 ##### Description

-One way of working with Om Next is to have it normalize your app's initial state.
-Here we check that this initial normalization - into 'default db format' - succeeds.
-And check that the state stays normalized in the face of your code's mutations.
+Checks that that initial normalization - into 'default db format' - succeeds.
+And checks that the state stays normalized in the face of your code's mutations.

 Any issues and a heads-up display (HUD) will pop up.